juartinv/pulpy/Examples/README.md

 Users can only say hotter or colder, additionally they have to work against others' wishes if they have a different preffered temperatures.

-If they all agree on the ideal temperature this usually settles itself relativly quickly:
+If they all agree, or are close to agreeing, on the ideal temperature this usually settles itself relativly quickly:

 ![](gifs/shower_consensuas.gif)